This widget can be used to configure a custom questionnaire, get the results and use them in a JavaScript code executed on the server.

 Additional Survey Script

 This widget parameter supports the usage of survey scripting.
 You can register your function for the survey Instance.
-So, you can build in any fancy thing you ever missed in previous versions of the extension.
-Have a look at the example library https://surveyjs.io/Examples/Library to see what is now possible.
+So, you can build in any fancy thing you missed in previous widget versions.
+Look at the example library https://surveyjs.io/Examples/Library to see what is now possible.

 Example: Custom Validator